 Solomon had, by the world's standards, an amazing life.
 God made him the wisest man alive.
 He had wealth, power and fame.
 And then we come to Ecclesiastes.
 Solomon probably wrote this book as an old man looking back at his life - and he doesn't seem to be very happy.
-Vanity of vanities; all is vanity (1:2b).
+Utterly meaningless!
+Everything is meaningless (1:2b).

 Solomon's point is that the things of this world, when pursued for their own value or in expectation of achieving satisfaction, are worthless.
 Everything is temporary and without lasting value.
 He shows the pointlessness of pursuing satisfaction through fame, wisdom, pleasure, physical indulgence, work, government, wealth, nostalgia, the praise of others and justice.
 His conclusion is that nobody has any control over what happens in life and that nobody understands it either.
 But Solomon doesn't leave us there.
-He recommends that we enjoy the things God has given us - food and drink, friends, our spouses, our labor - but not to expect them to satisfy us on our own.
-Let us hear the conclusion of the whole matter: Fear God, and keep His commandments: for this is the whole duty of man.
-For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil (12:13-14).
+He recommends that we enjoy the things God has given us - food and drink, friends, our spouses, our labor but not to expect them to satisfy us on our own.
+Now all has been heard; here is the conclusion of the matter: fear God and keep His commandments, for this is the whole [duty] of man.
+For God will bring every deed into judgment, including every hidden thing, whether it is good or evil (12:13-14).